 One of the best ways to learn about our injection moulding process is to have an actual plastic part in your hands to explore.
 That’s why we created the Design Cube, which shows part features that are too thin or too thick, bad bosses, right and wrong ribs, and other considerations to be mindful of while designing parts for injection moulding.

 This design aid shows the mechanics of how the A-Side and B-Side of a tool work together during the injection moulding process to create plastic parts.
 The Demo Mould demonstrates the functionality of side-actions, sprues and runners, ejector pins and plates, and the relationship between core and cavity.
 It helps those new to injection moulding easily visualise the process and is a great teaching device for educators

-Our pocket-sized Material Selector is a quick reference guide to help you identify the right thermoplastic-like and metal materials for your next 3D printing project.
-It lists specific measurements like resolution, tensile strength and hardness to ensure you have the most suitable material and additive manufacturing process for your part’s application.
+Our 3DP Material Selector lists specific measurements like resolution, tensile strength and hardness to ensure you have the most suitable material and additive manufacturing process for your part’s application.

-We’ve compiled a collection of design tips aimed at improving the mouldability of your parts.
-Learn about injection moulding materials, surface finish options, incorporating draft, avoiding sink, and many other design considerations.
+Learn about injection moulding materials, surface finish options, incorporating draft, avoiding sink and more.
 It's a valuable resource that can potentially save you development time and production cost.